COMPARISON RESULTS

 Program Highlights

-• Use cyberspace tools: Use appropriate cyberspace tools to assess, analyze, and exploit applications, networks, and other system vulnerabilities while emulating adversarial approaches.
+• Use cyber tools: Use cyberspace tool sets to detect and exploit application, network, and other system vulnerabilities while emulating adversarial approaches.

-• Respond to threats: Identify and respond to emerging threats, vulnerabilities, and exploits to defend and protect an organization’s resources, assets, and privacy in cyberspace.
+• Identify threats: Identify and respond to emerging threats, vulnerabilities, and exploits to defend and protect an organization’s resources and assets in cyberspace.

 Required Courses